Flavius1996/Image-Captioning-in-Vietnamese/README.md

 For example, we choose [the model](https://drive.google.com/drive/u/1/folders/1tnIwdofIzZjtgfrtTTA8ob5qOG-TWHr7) which trained on 4000 images with Tokenized Human_Translation Vietnamese captions.
 A tensorflow model is packed in 3 file: .cpkt-<iter>-data-00000-of-00001, .cpkt-index and .cpkt-meta, you need download all 3 files to the same folder.

 Note: Some pretrained model folders in COCO4K_VN will have 2 models respectively from 2 phases of training process.
 You only need to choose 1 model to download.
-The number in filename indicates the training iteration.
+The number in filename indicates the number of trained iterations.

 It is also required a vocabulary file to run testing.
 You can find this file in each folder of pretrained models, name: word_count.txt